PaoloGuimalan/inventory_app/README.md

 ## Step 1: Start Metro

-First, you will need to run **Metro**, the JavaScript build tool for React Native.
+Metro is the JavaScript build tool for React Native.

-To start the Metro dev server, run the following command from the root of your React Native project:

 ```sh
 # Using npm